GenericMappingTools/gmt/doc_modern/rst/source/psconvert.rst

 Examples
 --------

-To convert the file psfile.ps to PNG using a tight BoundingBox and rotating it back to normal orientation in case it was in Landscape mode:
+To convert the file psfile.ps to PNG using a tight BoundingBox:

    ::

-    gmt psconvert psfile.ps -A -P -Tg
+    gmt psconvert psfile.ps -A -Tg

 To convert the file map.ps to PDF, extend the BoundingBox by 0.2 cm, fill it with lightblue paint and draw outline with a thick pen: